piptouque/cantina_externals/README.md

 ### Info

 Implementation of Cantina as a pure-data external.
-Currently my only reference for testing.
+Currently my only reference for testing purposes.

 ### Build